Lee-W/Python_Cookbook/README.md

     - 9.4 Defining a Decorator That Takes Arguments
     - 9.6 Defining a Decorator That Takes an Optional Argument
     - 9.10 Applying Decorators to Class and Static Methods
+    - 9.11 Writing Decorators That Add Arguments to Wrapped Functions
+    - 9.13 Using a Metaclass to Control Instance Creation

 # AUTHORS